Hobonker/blocks-stasis/README.md

 # How To Play

 - Always keep hand open palm facing the screen
-- Place hand center of the screen (neutral zone)
+- Place hand at center of the screen (neutral zone)
 - Swipe your hand to the left or right to move the falling piece, respectively
 - Swipe your hand down to hard drop
 - Yell to rotate the falling piece clockwise